Digital Health Accreditation in the Netherlands

 3. Can I trust it?
 As health is important, people want to know if an app has been checked for clinical assurance.

-Also people are interested in the opinion of others about an app.
+Also, people are interested in the opinion of others about an app.
 Do peers and/or professionals give some kind of appreciation or depreciation of an app?

 Whilst researching the sector, the team learned about the Organisation for the Review of Care and Health Apps (ORCHA), and the hundreds of assessments it had already conducted on mental health apps.
 The team felt that the ORCHA assessment was objective and thorough; they liked how the assessment publishes not only a score but also the additional information sought.
-Further research revealed that every question the MIND team had developed to assess an app, ORCHA had already asked it.
-In fact ORCHA asked more questions the team couldn’t possibly answer within a reasonable balance between costs and benefits.
+Further research revealed that for every question the MIND team had developed to assess an app, ORCHA had already asked it.
+In fact, ORCHA asked more questions the team couldn’t possibly answer within a reasonable balance between costs and benefits.

-The programme decided to utilise ORCHA’s objective reviews and layer on top its own qualitative assessment information.
-For this additional layer, MIND arranged for 4 to 8 people to test an app for two weeks, after which each participant answers a structured questionnaire containing 20 (of quantitative and qualitative) questions.
+The program decided to utilize ORCHA’s objective reviews and layer on top of its own qualitative assessment information.
+For this additional layer, MIND arranged for 4 to 8 people to test an app for two weeks, after which each participant answers a structured questionnaire containing 20 (quantitative and qualitative) questions.
 Questions ranged from ‘How easy was this app for you to keep using?’, ‘To what extent would you recommend this app to other people?’ to ‘What improvements do you suggest to improve the app?’.
 Participants included both professionals and people with mental health conditions.
 The feedback has been consistent from both groups, each bringing a different but each other reinforcing perspective.
 The individual testing reports were transformed by the MIND team into one consolidated summary, which functions as a preview of what someone can expect from this app.

 Results

 Since its launch in January 2021, the site has been visited 35,000 times and feedback has been extremely positive.
 People welcome the trusted information on the apps that are in the library.
-This has been especially important during lock-down, when an increasing number of apps from un-reputable sources have been launched.
+This has been especially important during lockdown when an increasing number of apps from unreputable sources have been launched.

 The combined ORCHA assessment and MIND reviews have also enabled the team to have informed discussions with developers of digital health.
-They have provided developers with clear and actionable advice on how their product can be improved.
+They have provided developers with clear and actionable advice on how their products can be improved.

-“The relationship between MIND, de Nederlandse ggz and ORCHA has also been very successful.
+“The relationship between MIND, de Nederlandse ggz, and ORCHA has also been very successful.
 There is huge synergy and I feel the end product is better having all partners working actively together.

 “We look forward to the next steps, of making multilingual versions of the website and increasing the number of apps assessed, possibly including AI, VR and wearables into the assessment structure.
 This will help us to support even more people to find the best digital health.”